 It is certain that the village was named after the notorious tall mountain of the mainland, Olympus, home of the 12 Gods of ancient Greece.
 This is because the village is built on the side of the equally tall Mt.
 Profitis Elias, seen in the picture above.
 Unlike the famous mythology mountain whose name is of masculine gender, “Olymbos”, as it pertains to the name of the village, is of feminine gender.
 Those who speak or know a little about the Greek language will know how different those will be.

 The general region of Olymbos lies north of Mt.
 Kymaras and includes the northernmost part of the island as well as the island of Saria, which is agricultural in nature.
-Saria is separated by the mainland by a straight of about 100m wide.
+Saria is separated by the mainland by a straight of about 100m wide at its narrowest.
 The region of Olymbos is comprised of mainly mountainous areas totaling up to 37 km2 but many areas are covered with woods or offered for cultivation and livestock feeding.

 Some of the mountains are Profitis Elias (720m), Orkili (715m), Kymaras (700m), Stehoi (640m), Malo (635m), Koryfi (590m), Oros (570m), Asia (540m) in the region of Olymbos and Pachis Vounos (630m) in Saria.